Kandik/aeroguardian-BP-release/README.md

 Thesis supervisor: doc.
 Ing.
 Peter Papcun, PhD.

-Rated 100/100 by the university commision.
+Rated 100/100 by the university commission.

 This repository contains source code and documentation as submitted in bachelor's thesis submission.